simulationcraft/simc/README.md

 ## Migrating from GoogleCode to GitHub
 To switch the remote git repository from googlecode to github, execute the following in your simc development folder:
-- git remote remove origin
-- git remote add origin https://github.com/simulationcraft/simc.git
+- git remote set-url origin https://github.com/simulationcraft/simc.git
-- git push -u origin master